 And when they had both submitted and he put him down upon his forehead, (4 words)Surah Al-Saffat 37:103

-And indeed this was the ultimate test of the heart: for Abraham, a test of his faith in Allah vs his love for his son, which test he wisely faced by telling his son to consider.
+And indeed this was the ultimate test of the heart: for Abraham, a test of his faith in Allah vs his love for his son, which test he wisely faced by telling his son about the dream and asking his opinion as an equal “partner” in this dream.
 Thus he also showed faith in his son; the result, as his son was a “forbearing boy,” is that Abraham removed the conflict between son vs God since his son actively chose to participate as the sacrifice itself.
 This took place in verse 102, the total number of words of which is 4+12+12 = 28, which is the product of 7×4, the factor 7 representing both a test and the balance scales/ equality, exemplified very powerfully in this verse, and 4 being as we said the number of the heart.
+The number seven, as an odd number representing the balance scale, has a fulcrum, one could picture as a “chiastic number” whose center is the number 4.
 Further emphasizing this as a test of the heart, given to them in this verse.
+But 4 can have two meanings: it can mean the heart, or Allah’s name, the “Heart of hearts,” as the ultimate “fulcrum” or center of human lives, and that too is shown in that both prophets Abraham and Ismael agree to follow what they felt was Allah’s will as the center of both of their hearts and lives.
 With the additional 4 words of verse 103, the sum of these 2 verses showing the 2 men’s decision and action of submission to Allah, is 32, or 2^5 (2 to the 5th power), a number composed entirely of 2’s, showing “pairs,” in this case 5 pairs of hands: the hands of Abraham, the father who had to do the action and Ismael, the son who had to still his hands of resistance to receive the action; the 5th hand being that of Allah the Exalted who gave them this test, as well as its final outcome.
 The subtle inclusion of the number 5 as a power of 2, representing “hand(s),” (5 fingers), gives us this graphic representation of the story in numbers.
 See how precisely the Quran relates this event!

 The next section is the response of Allah the Exalted to the submission of both men.